kloudtek/mule4-api-archetype/README.md

 If you want to use anypoint API Manager, you can set the property `anypointApiId` to the API ID, in which case it will add the API Discovery configuration to the project with the corresponding id

 By default it will also incorporate the [anypoint tools](https://github.com/kloudtek/anypoint-tools) maven tool which provide advanced deployment capabilities.
 You can override which org, env and target that will be used by default for deployment using `anypointOrg`, `anypointEnv`, `anypointTarget`.
 You can also override which version of anypoint tools will be used with the property `anypointToolsVersion`.
 If you don't want the anypoint tools maven task to be added to the pom, you can set the property `useAnypointTools` to false

+The project will automatically include the munit plugin and an example test.
+The version of the munit library can be overriden using `munitVersion`.
+Also by default it will set the dynamic port to be assigned to the variable `http.port`, which can be overriden using the `munitDynamicPort` property